KenKundert/avendesora/doc/overview.rst

 use 'cw' to change it to *LinuxLogin*.
 You should choose your account name carefully.
 Once set, you should never change an account name because it will result in the generated secrets associated with the account changing.
-If there is a chance that you might have more than one linux login, you should add more to the account name to make it unique.
+If there is a chance that you might have more than one linux account, you should add more to the account name to make it unique.
 You can always provide a short easy to type alternative as an alias.
 For example, in this case the account username is x57107048, so you might want to add that to the account name to make it unique.